Chart Color Schemes

 Largs features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.4% of all households, including 37.8% couples with children, 29.2% couples without children, and 12.3% single parent families.
-Non-family households account for the remaining 20.6%, with lone person households at 19.1% and group households comprising 1.3%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.
+Family households account for 79.4% of all households, including 37.8% couples with children, 29.2% couples without children, and 12.3% single parent families.
+Non-family households constitute the remaining 20.6%, with lone person households at 19.1% and group households comprising 1.3%.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households